The Roommate Arrangement

 Falling in love is not a laughing matter in this opposites-attract lesbian romance with a bit of a fake relationship thrown in.

 Publication date: October 15, 2019

 Length: 119,000 words

-Tropes & themes: Roommate romance, opposites attract, slow burn, Christmas, ice queen, character with a disability, fake relationship
+Tropes & themes: Roommate romance, opposites-attract romance, slow burn romance, character with a disability, fake relationship

 “With ‘The Roommate Arrangement’ Jae has captured my heart yet again.
 She doesn’t put a foot wrong as she tells a beautiful and tender story, with characters I cared for.”

 “A fantastic read that had me hooked all the way through. … Rae and Steph are fantastic characters, I just loved them!
 A great read that I highly recommend.”

 “I loved the chemistry between Steph and Rae.
 Steph was so thoughtful about Rae’s condition, I think there was really no way for Rae not to fall for Steph.”

 “Totally blown away!
 One of my all-time favorite stories!”

 “A heartwarming tale of self-discovery, finding love in the most unlikely of places and circumstances, from friends to lovers, a slow-burn romance that will tug at your heart strings.”